 This was never a plan, a dream or a desire.
 It just happened!

 I set out to structure a home keto bakery and successful baking classes and discovered I have a real knack for baking with alternative flours.
-I get a kick out of setting up baking tests to see what works or what doesn’t work.
-I send out new recipes to several “tasters” to get feedback.
-I’m very committed to this new venture.

-My Favorite Grain Free Baking
+My Favorite Grain Free/Keto Baking

-For me, it’s not about taking food to the next level; it’s about bringing real food back.
+It’s not about taking food to the next level; it’s about bringing real food back.

 I don’t want to eat a cupcake that looks like a hamburger or a hamburger disguised as a cupcake.
 I want to eat grass fed beef with salt and pepper and lots of greens.